 GSB 570.
 INTERNSHIP.
-(1-3 semester hrs.)
+(1-3 sem. hrs.)
 Practical experience in a learning situation in a commercial or non-profit organization.
-Allows a student to further develop skills and knowledge about a particular business function through direct association with a firm.
+Allows students to further develop skills and knowledge about a particular business function through direct association with a firm.
 Requires departmental approval of the organization in which the internship will be done and departmental review and approval of the specific experience gained.
 Prerequisite: Admission to the MBA program.
 Course can be repeated for a maximum of 6 credit hours at a different internship site.
-(Fall, Spring, Summer)

 GSB 571.
 OPERATIONS MANAGEMENT (3 sem. hrs.)
 Develops the skills needed to reach organizational objectives by combining and transforming resources to increase value.
 Topics covered include operations decision making, capital budgeting, facility location, facility design, product design and mix, process planning, job design, materials management, inventory control, project management, and quality control through case study analysis.
-(Prerequisites: MTH 119 or GSB 510, ECO 251 or GSB 507, ACC 201 or GSB 505; or GSB 501 and 502; GSB 521, GSB 531, GSB 541, GSB 551)

 GSB 572.
 ORGANIZATIONAL BEHAVIOR (3 sem. hrs.)
 Application of the principles of career management, creativity and organization, interpersonal behavior, power and influence, and the social psychology of management to the business organization.
-(Prerequisites: MTH 119 or GSB 510, ECO 251 or GSB 507, ECO 252 or GSB 508; or GSB 501 and 502)

 GSB 573.
 HUMAN RESOURCE MANAGEMENT (3 sem. hrs.)
 The manager's role in the selection, appraisal, rewarding, and the development of people.
 Topics include hiring, internal movement of people, promotion, compensation principles, responsibility, autonomy, the corporate governance system, labor relations, and safety and health.
-(Prerequisites: MTH 119 or GSB 510, ECO 251 or GSB 507, ECO 252 or GSB 508; or GSB 501 and 502)